Fri. morning Jan. 2

 Colossians 2:8-23

-Therefore let no one judge you by what you eat or drink, or with regard to a feast, a New Moon, or a Sabbath.
-These are a shadow of the things to come, but the body that casts it belongs to Christ.
-Do not let anyone who delights in false humility and the worship of angels disqualify you with speculation about what he has seen.
-Such a person is puffed up without basis by his unspiritual mind.
-He has lost connection to the head, from whom the whole body, supported and knit together by its joints and ligaments, grows as God causes it to grow.
+Therefore let no one judge you regarding food, or drink, or in respect of a holy day or new moon or sabbath days.
+These are shadows of things to come, but the substance belongs to Christ.
+Do not let anyone cheat you of your reward by delighting in false humility and the worship of angels, dwelling on those things which he has not seen, vainly arrogant due to his unspiritual mind, and not supporting the head, from which the entire body, nourished and knit together by joints and sinews, grows as God gives the increase.

 Silence may be kept.